Moving to Sugar Land: 7 Reasons to Love Living in Sugar Land TX

 Schools in Sugar Land

 The Fort Bend Independent School District contains 51 elementary schools, 18 middle schools, three specialized schools, and 11 high schools.
 There are also nine charter schools and 86 private options serving Fort Bend County students.
+Sugar Land schools include 17 elementary schools, six middle schools, and six high schools in Fort Bend ISD.

 Higher education options are also available around Sugar Land and include The Unversity of Houston Sugar Land, which offers more than 21 undergraduate and graduate academic programs.
 Additionally, Wharton County Junior College provides 25 courses, and Houston Community College Southwest in the nearby Stafford community offers studies in various fields.
 Texas State Technical College resides in the nearby Rosenberg community and specializes in Industrial Systems Technology training, Welding, Robotics, and more.